-Chancellor’s Club Scholarships are prestigious renewable awards offered to students applying to the University of Calgary on the basis of their high school grades and entering the first year of an undergraduate degree program in the Fall Term.
+Chancellor’s Club Scholarships are prestigious renewable awards offered to students applying to the University of Calgary on the basis of their high school grades and who are entering the first year of an undergraduate degree program.

 - Eligibility: Open to Canadian citizens or Permanent Residents entering the first year in any undergraduate degree program in the Fall Term.

-- The scholarship average is based on the final grades of four Grade 11 courses (or the final grades of Grade 12 courses, if available).
+- The scholarship average is based on the final grades of five Grade 11 courses (or the final grades of Grade 12 courses, if available).

-- Application: Submit the High School Awards application, available November 1, through the MyUofC portal (https://my.ucalgary.ca).
-In submitting this application by the early deadline of December 15 of the year prior to entering the University, applicants are considered for all competitive high school awards including Chancellor's Club Scholarships, Seymour Schulich Academic Excellence Scholarships, Seymour Schulich Community Service/Entrepreneurial Awards and the Leader in Health Sciences Scholarships.
+- Application: Submit the High School Awards application, available November 1 in the online Student Centre through the MyUofC portal (www.ucalgary.ca).
+In submitting this application by the early deadline of December 15 of the year prior to entering the university, applicants are considered for all competitive high school awards including Chancellor's Club Scholarships, the Seymour Schulich Academic Excellence Scholarships and the Seymour Schulich Community Service/Entrepreneurial Awards.

 REMINDER: As part of the process of applying for admission, the University of Calgary issues a UCID number to each prospective student.
 This UCID number (or student ID) is required to apply for student awards.
-Admission to the University of Calgary is not required before applying for awards.
+Formal or early admission to the U of C is not required before applying for awards

-- Notification: Recipients are notified by email in March, and must accept their award through the MyUofC portal (https://my.ucalgary.ca).
+- Notification: Recipients are notified by email in March and must accept their award in the online Student Centre.

-- Registration Requirement: Recipients must maintain full-time enrolment in a minimum of 30.00 units through the upcoming Fall and Winter Terms.
+- Registration Requirement(s): Recipients must maintain full-time enrolment in a minimum of 30.00 units through the upcoming Fall and Winter Terms.

 - Payment: Award funds are split into two equal payments over Fall and Winter Terms and are automatically applied to outstanding tuition and fees.